BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 * * *

 Winter storms blew roaring clouds of snow downriver, and sometimes little white sprites spun past, snow devils jumping and skipping like tumbleweed.
 I learned to use pine only as kindling, and I bought oak from an old Swede who delivered it in a crooked green pickup with gray-wood sideboards.
 Carl always wore bib coveralls, whether he was eating a steak at the greasy spoon where I cooked, or if he was dropping logs from the bed of his truck.
-He charged me sixty or seventy dollars per load, about twenty dollars shy of what I earned in a week.
+He charged me 60 or 70 dollars per load, about 20 dollars shy of what I earned in a week.
 After he finished eating at the café, he would lean back in his booth, smile sidewise, flash a gold tooth or two.
 After he finished unloading his wood, he’d sit in the wicker chair in the boathouse, cup his hands together on his bibs and cock his head with great pleasure.
 “Ricky!” he said, needing only to stare at the flames and feel the heat, not to speak anymore.
 I couldn’t imagine how long and hard he’d worked, chain-sawing my wood, or how many years he’d run his farm at the bottom of a hollow outside town.
 “Yah,” he would say, “long time.”

 Carl was the first of several tight-tongued old-timers who “got up wood” for me into their seventies and eighties, some Swedes, some Norwegians.
 They stacked logs so densely in their trucks a spider could hardly squeeze between the pieces.
 They said more with the firmness with which they clutched wood than with their words.
 They took pride they could still get up a cord for whomever needed it, and always climbed back behind their steering wheels, sitting straighter than their sagging sideboards, looking grateful they could help a young fellow who wanted to live simply, close to the critters and birds.